 Finding a passion for cooking in aged care

-After working in resturants as a chef, Shafa Rahman moved away from the traditional chef lifestyle and found her passion in cooking classic food and home-style meals for the redidents at Bupa Parkstone Care Home.
+After working in resturants as a chef, Shafa Rahman moved away from the traditional chef lifestyle and found her passion in cooking classic food and home-style meals for the redidents at Bupa Parkstone Care Home in New Zealand.

 "It’s really nice talking to residents, cooking different foods for them, plating up fancy meals and getting the opportunity to create meals they wouldn’t normally get," she said.

 "Working nights in the restaurants were hard and getting the opportunity to work during the day, spend time with residents, and talk with them is really nice.
 People are so sweet to you."